Building up Resilience During a Crisis

 Each of us is born with our own unique temperament, those natural traits that are prewired into our human behaviors.
 These differences are what give us our own flavor, our unique emotional natures that enable us to navigate this crazy planet.
 On top of our base temperaments, which are usually a blend of two temperaments, our life experiences and personality traits further influence how we respond to this or that stimuli as we go through life.

-Some people are just more resilient by nature, and I guess I am one of them.
-Somehow I happened to be born with an ability to bounce back from life’s misfortunes, which is truly a gift.
-I can’t claim to have any special knowledge or skillset that has helped me endure some of the most awful experiences imaginable.
+Some people are just more resilient by nature, and I guess in a backhanded sort of way I am lucky to be one of them.
+Somehow, I happened to be born with an ability to bounce back from life’s misfortunes, which I recognize is truly a gift.
+I can’t claim to have any special knowledge or skillset that has helped me endure some pretty awful experiences.
 I am just blessed with innate resilience.

 Life doles out hardships to all of us.
 If we are lucky, our scales tip toward the positives, giving us the strength to ride out those negative events when they do come along.
 And they will.
-But how do we manage the losses, how do we bounce back and continue to move forward when in pain?
+But how do we manage the losses?
+How do we bounce back and continue to move forward when in so much pain?
 Sure, much of this ability comes from the luck of the genes, but I also believe that a positive attitude—and lots of prayer—has a lot to do with not crumbling into a heap of sawdust.

 I actually believe that resilience can be built up, like a muscle, but you have to work it.
 Currently, all of us on the planet are facing adversity, as we wind through the effects of the coronavirus pandemic.
 This offers us a unique opportunity to build up our resiliency, which will become a handy coping skill when we face difficult situations in the future.

 Be proactive, not reactive.
 When bad stuff happens, face the pain and don’t ignore the problem.
 By acknowledging it as a temporary setback instead of the end of the world, you gain the mindset of a survivor instead of a victim.